The Colonial Society of Massachusetts

 To learn more about the focus of the Summer Institute, please explore the extensive “Publications” and newly established “Documents” pages of the website of the Colonial Society of Massachusetts here: https://www.colonialsociety.org/

-Each day will begin with a Seminar led by a leading scholar and member of the Colonial Society on the topic, followed by an examination of CSM Publications related to each time frame.
+Each day will begin with a Seminar led by a leading scholar and member of the Colonial Society on the topic, followed by an examination f CSM Publications related to each time frame.
 Participants will collaborate and work independently to structure lessons using the CSM Publications.

-Monday, July 29 Native America & 17th Century Early America
+Monday, June 29 Native America & 17th Century Early America

-Tuesday, July 30 18th Century Atlantic America / Introduction to the Provincial Congress
+Tuesday, June 30 18th Century Atlantic America

-Wednesday, July 31 Revolutionary America & the Provincial Congress
+Wednesday, July 1 Revolutionary America

 Goals:

-- To generate well-crafted UBD (understanding by design) lessons that are content-rich and skills-based as well as student-centered that demand students read, contextualized, analyze, and use primary sources; and to share these on the CSM and SCW-MA websites
+• To generate well-crafted UBD (understanding by design) lessons that are content-rich and skills-based as well as student-centered that demand students read, contextualized, analyze, and se primary sources; and to share these on the CSM and SCW-MA websiteBy the end of the 2026 Summer Institute, participants will have created:

 Eligibility